nais/handbook/docs/technical/tenant-setup/2-tenant.md

 ### Organization policy for location

-Although all resources created by NAIS is located within the EU, teams are still able to create resources anywhere unless an organizational constraint is in place.
+Although all resources created by Nais is located within the EU, teams are still able to create resources anywhere unless an organizational constraint is in place.

 <details>
 <summary>Click to see file content</summary>